oknozor/blog/content/01_reverse_AO2.md

 ```

 The above sample represent the data for the [Chemistry](https://ageofempires.fandom.com/wiki/Chemistry) technology,
-It is quite self explanatory appart from the `help_converter` and languages fields,
+It is quite self-explanatory apart from the `help_converter` and languages fields,
 these are actually mapping to some internationalized text in some other game files.

 ### Getting help texts